-On September 8, 2022, the Company and the Bonobo Conservation Initiative ("BCI") entered into a royalty agreement, subsequently amended and restated on August 25, 2023 (the "Bonobo Peace Forest Royalty"), covering carbon credit revenues generated from the Kokolopori Bonobo Peace Forest Grouped REDD Project (Verra identification: 3575) and the Sankuru Peace Forest Grouped REDD Project (Verra identification: 3592) (the "Bonobo Peace Forest Projects") located in The Democratic Republic of the Congo.
-Under the Bonobo Peace Forest Royalty, the Company paid \$2.48 million to BCI and will receive a 6.25% royalty over the carbon credit revenues generated from the Bonobo Peace Forest Projects.
-The term of the Bonobo Peace Forest Royalty is 30 years from the date of first royalty payment to the Company.
+On September 8, 2022, the Company and the Bonobo Conservation Initiative ("BCI") entered into a royalty agreement, subsequently amended and restated on January 19, 2023, on February 8, 2023, on February 10, 2023, and on August 25, 2023 (the "Bonobo Peace Forest Royalty").
+The agreement covers carbon credit revenues generated from the Kokolopori Bonobo Peace Forest Grouped REDD Project (Verra ID 3575) and the Sankuru Peace Forest Grouped REDD Project (Verra ID 3592) (the "Bonobo Peace Forest Projects") located in the Democratic Republic of the Congo (the "DRC").

+Under the Bonobo Peace Forest Royalty, the Company paid \$2.48 million to BCI and is entitled to receive a 6.25% royalty on carbon credit revenues from the Bonobo Peace Forest Projects.
+The royalty term extends for 30 years from the date of first royalty payment to the Company.
+Payments were advanced in multiple instalments under the agreement, with proceeds funding pre-feasibility and feasibility studies, project description drafting and related technical work, and initial efforts to document free, prior and informed consent with local communities.